 We had an Inventors Association of Connecticut (IACT) meeting yesterday on Memorial day!
 Patent Agent Jonah Probell spone on Patent Valuation, how patents can be a barrior to competition, and licensings and cross-licensing of patents.
 Mr. Probell is a friend that I met through the National Association of Patent Practitioners.
 To find out about IACT’s next meeting, go here.

 I would like to congratulation my client Bantec, Inc. of New Jersey on registering their trademark “Exposure Response” with respect to their high tech disinfecting and remediation business.
 The trademark can be seen here.

-I would like to congratulate my client Marcy’s Tennis Academy, LLC, of Shelton, CT for obtaining a registered trademark for their mark “MTA Serving Up Fun”.
-The mark can be seen here.
+I would like to congratulate my client James Montano for receiving his registered trademark for “NUTMEG STATE NUTRITION”.
+The trademark can be seen here.

-I would like to congratulate my client Andrew Powell from New Milford, Connecticut on receiving a patent for his Fireplace Gas Insert invention.
+I would like to congratulate my client Matt Harvey, president of Enduro Bearings of Oakland, California for obtaining a patent on his bicycle bearing system.
 The patent can be seen here.